The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Expected neutrino rate from

-We repeat the same exercise for neutrinos starting from E$_{\nu,min}$ = 1 TeV using the effective area used in the 10-years point source analysis, in the declination band of \SN \citep{2020PhRvL.124e1103A,2021arXiv210109836I}.
-We find an expected total number of N$_{\nu_{\mu}}$ $\sim$ 1.7$\times$10$^{-2}$ muon neutrinos within 76 days from the explosion.
-To estimate the detection rate, we need to multiply by the number of massive CSM Type IIn SNe, $\mathcal{O}(10^{2})$, observed during the IceCube operations, which gives $\mathcal{O}(0.1-1)$ expected detections.
+We repeated the same exercise for neutrinos starting from E$_{\nu,min}$ = 1 TeV, using the effective area used in the ten-year point source analysis, in the declination band of \SN \citep{2020PhRvL.124e1103A,2021arXiv210109836I}.
+We find an expected total number of N$_{\nu_{\mu}}$ $\sim$ 1.7$\times$10$^{-2}$ muon neutrinos within 96 days from the explosion.
+To estimate the detection rate, we need to multiply by the number of massive CSM SNe IIn, $\mathcal{O}(10^{2})$, observed during the IceCube operations, which gives $\mathcal{O}(0.1-1)$ expected detections.
 However, such detections will not be statistically significant.

-Finally, we briefly note that the non-detection in \textit{Fermi}-LAT data and the corresponding upper limits are consistent with the discussion on the gamma-ray optical depth and luminosity in \cite{2012IAUS..279..274K} and \cite{2025ApJ...978..133W}.
+This estimate does not take into account the completeness of the catalogs used in the analysis.
+Finally, we briefly note that the nondetection in \textit{Fermi}-LAT data and the corresponding upper limits are consistent with the discussion on the gamma-ray optical depth and luminosity in \cite{2012IAUS..279..274K} and \cite{2025ApJ...978..133W}.